SravanChittupalli/Obstacle-Avoidance-Bot-Using-ROS/README.md

 # Obstacle-Avoidance-Bot-Using-ROS
 This project contains a bot simulation in Gazebo which can avoid obstacles.
-The robot design and other requirements can be found in this [PDF](assignment.pdf)
+The robot design and other requirements can be found in this [PDF](assignment.pdf).
 The obstacle avoid is available in both cpp and python languages.
 Xacro is used in the project to clean the URDF code.